lililill/apollo-otherDB/docs/en/deployment/distributed-deployment-guide.md

 The default is false.
 Please evaluate the total configuration size and adjust the config service memory configuration before turning it on.

-> Ensure that the app.id of the configuration in the application is in the correct case when caching is enabled, otherwise it will not fetch the correct configuration
+> Ensure that the `app.id`、`apollo.cluster` of the configuration in the application is in the correct case when caching is enabled, otherwise it will not fetch the correct configuration

 > `config-service.cache.enabled` configuration adjustment requires a restart of the config service to take effect